 What if I vend at only one or two events per year?

-You may choose to complete a return and file using the FEIN number assigned to the event.
+You may choose to complete a special event return and file using a packet provided specifically for the events you attend.
 A packet will be provided to you by the event coordinator or a Kansas Revenue Agent attending the event.
-If you do not receive a packet, please print off the generic return (CTE-50) or use the map provided at the bottom of this page to contact the proper department office by telephone.
+If you do not receive a packet, please print off the generic return (CTE-50) or use the map provided at the bottom of this page to contact the proper special event office by telephone.

 What are the responsibilities of an event coordinator?

-4) Make certain the participants know the state and local sales tax rate for the jurisdiction on the date(s) of the show.
+4) Educate participants of the state and local sales tax rate for the jurisdiction on the date(s) of the show.
 This information is provided in the special event packets.